Yardbarker

 This content should not be considered medical advice.
 The information provided is not meant to diagnose or treat any health conditions.
 Consult with your doctor before beginning a new exercise routine or taking any new supplements.

-Research shows that L-glutamine helps in faster recovery of peak torque and lessens muscle soreness after eccentric exercises like squats, pushups, deadlifts, curls and rows, for example.
+Research shows that L-glutamine helps in faster recovery of peak torque and lessens muscle soreness following exercises like squats, pushups, deadlifts, curls and rows.
 It also reduces the level of circulating muscle damage markers after exercise.
-A dose of about 2000 IUs of Vitamin D daily for at least a week shows the ability to lessen muscle damage and inflammation after exercise.
+A daily dose of vitamin D, for at least a week, shows the ability to lessen muscle damage and inflammation after exercise.
 Magnesium shows promise to reduce muscle soreness after exercise, while creatine helps promote faster muscle recovery.
 Finally, L-leucine shows the potential to decrease muscle damage while increasing peak torque during recovery by about 10% as compared to placebo.

 How we chose the best supplements for muscle recovery